titipakorn/node-bluetooth-tcp-obd/README.md

 npm install https://github.com/hsccorp/node-bluetooth-tcp-obd --save
 ```

-You will also need to install this cordova plugin in your app to initiate a TCP connection
+You will also need to install this cordova plugin in your app for both TCP and bluetooth connections
 ```
 cordova plugin add cz.blocshop.socketsforcordova

+cordova plugin add cordova-plugin-bluetooth-serial

 ```